cloudmesh/cloudmesh-flow/README.md

 node `b`.

 #### Adding a Flow String
+Currently only supported in a YAML file.

 #### Adding a Flow YAML Definition
+You can also specify a flow in a YAML file.
+The file must have two properties, flowstring and flowname.
+This allows you to add an entire flow at once unders a specfic name.
+See the examples directory for details.

 ## Running Flows
 Workflows nodes correspond to Python functions that are attached to specific workflow classes.
 To run a workflow, you need to specify the task definitions.
 The easiest way to see this in action is in the [examples directory](https://github.com/cloudmesh/cloudmesh-flow/tree/master/cloudmesh/flow/example).